Perspectives: Anita Bueno

 What drew you to landscape architecture?

-My path, like most things, was not linear.
+My path, like most organic things, was not linear.
 I did many things before I became a landscape architect.
-I grew up in NYC within an extended Dominican immigrant family and thanks to affirmative action, I escaped my redlined neighborhood for college in rural upstate NY, where I got a degree in philosophy and religion and Asian studies.
+I grew up in NYC within an extended Dominican immigrant family and thanks to affirmative action, I escaped my redlined neighborhood for college in rural upstate NY, where I earned a degree in philosophy, religion and Asian studies.
 I followed my curiosity, which manifested, at various times, as a gardener, a bike mechanic, a welder, a sculptor, a wilderness backpacker, a commercial fisherman and a world traveler.
 My desire for landscape stewardship, for perceived influence, and to be outdoors drew me to seek an MLA in landscape architecture.

 What is driving you professionally right now?